iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.55.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 2 reviews"/>
 </p>

+> Awesome service, but it has major caveats.
+If you need individual help for something like a soar throat it's great.
+But if you have kids, and all three have the same sickness, you have to call in three times, pay three times, and potentially get three different treatments for the same problem.
+My kids had impetigo, same symptoms - one got one oral antibiotic, the other got a different oral antibiotic, and the third got a topical.
+This is extremely annoying.<br> :date: __2021-04-11 14:49:10__

+> Appointments and medical advice are great.
+Customer service is not.
+Something as simple as getting a form to a doctor you see can take weeks.<br> :date: __2021-04-06 15:07:39__

 > Easy and convenient when it it work's out, the last two appointments were missed, the first because I could not get into the video chat and they put me down as a no show, the other time was today, I was in the app waiting for the appointment to start when I noticed the date was changed to tomorrow when I work, now I have to Waite till next month to see the doctor.<br> :date: __2021-03-22 22:07:09__